top of page

 Try to set SMART goals to keep you motivated.
 These are goals that are Specific, Measurable, Achievable, Realistic and Time-Bound.

-Think about which are the most important to you and will have the biggest impact and prioritise your list.
+Think about which are the most important to you, which will have the biggest impact, and prioritise your list.

 Money Helper has produced a Beginner's guide to managing your money.